Orange Julius

 Notes

-The original Orange Julius used a scoop of “secret sugar powder” which most people who worked there, say was similar to instant vanilla Jello powder.
-Some people also use granulated sugar.
-We think it gives the drink a sort of grainy texture, so we use sweetened condensed milk instead for the ultra creamy feel and rich flavor!
+- Sweetener.
+Some people use instant vanilla Jello powder, while others use granulated sugar.
+I think it gives the drink a sort of grainy texture, so I use sweetened condensed milk instead for the ultra creamy feel and rich flavor!
 Either way, don’t skip a sweetener – you need it to balance out the tart citrus.

 Nutrition